Supporting Oral Motor Skills in the Infant

 Who is this oral motor course intended for?

 This oral motor course is designed for Occupational Therapy practitioners (OT and COTA), Speech-Language Pathologists (SLP), and Physical Therapy practitioners (PT and PTA).
-Therapists that are interested in a comprehensive, infant-specific course that offers a whole baby approach to oral motor skills required for breastfeeding and bottle feeding.
+Therapists who are interested in a comprehensive, infant-specific course that offers a whole baby approach to oral motor skills required for breastfeeding and bottle feeding.

 What makes this course different from other oral motor or feeding courses?